• Skip to primary navigation

 • Tomatillos: While they look like tiny green tomatoes, they are actually quite different.
 Often they are sold with a thin paper-like skin on the outside which is removed before preparing.

 Choose tomatillos with the husks to be intact, largely covering the tomatillo.
-If the bottom shows, that is okay, but mostly covered.
+If the bottom shows, that is okay but mostly covered.
 You want them firm, but not rock hard.
 Avoid any that are squishy.

-• Onions: Use any type of onions you want but make they are firm, not soft, and aren't sprouting.
+• Onions: Use any type of onions you want but make sure they are firm, not soft, and aren't sprouting.

 • Serranos: The smaller the pepper, the hotter it is, so choose accordingly.
 Also, green peppers are less spicy than yellow and red.